 Quick Answer

 For many builders, Bolt.new is the best first AI app builder to try in 2026 because it can help create and run app prototypes directly in the browser.
 Lovable is better for fast visual MVPs.
 Replit AI is better when the user wants a fuller coding workspace. v0 is best for UI generation.
-Cursor is useful when the prototype becomes serious enough for deeper code editing.
+Base44, Firebase Studio, and Bubble are worth considering when the workflow needs no-code style creation, backend-connected prototypes, or more structured app logic.

 How We Selected These Tools